Learning Interpretable Models with Causal Guarantees: Experiments

-On the IHPD dataset, our approach uniformly outperforms the baseline approach in terms of $\sqrt{\epsPehe}$, which measures performance on predicting ITEs.
+\textbf{Discussion.} Our approach uniformly outperforms the baseline approach in terms of $\sqrt{\epsPehe}$, which measures performance on predicting ITEs.
 Even on predicting ATEs, our approach mostly outperforms the baseline; the only exception are honest trees, which are interpretable models tailored towards estimating treatment effects.
 As we discussed before, honest trees are focused on reducing bias at the expense of increased variance.
 Otherwise, we observe the usual trends---more complex models (e.g., GBMs and random forests) outperform more interpretable models (LASSO, CART, honest trees).

-On the Jobs dataset, our performance was more mixed.
-Our approach significantly benefited CART in terms of $\RPol$, as well as honest trees of depth 3.
-However, for the remaining models (including honest trees of depth $\ge4$), the baseline approach outperformed ours.

-The problem is that the oracle model CFR-Net did not perform as well as even some of the simpler models---indeed, the baseline honest tree of depth 5 was the best performing model on the dataset.
-In particular, we were unable to replicate the results of~\cite{shalit2017}, despite using their available code and obtaining the original train/validation/test splits from the authors.
-The gap in our performance ($\RPol=$~0.235) relative to ones reported in ~\cite{shalit2017} ($\RPol=$~0.21) is not very large; however, even in their results, a number of baseline models perform very similarly (or even better) than CFR-Net.

-As a consequence, many of the models trained using our approach achieved performance equal to that of CFR-Net---in particular, since we are training our models using labels provided by CFR-Net as ground truth, we cannot expect to do better than than their performance (i.e., $\RPol=0.235$ and $\epsATT=0.086$).
-Furthermore, CFR-Net appears to have learned a relatively simple function, since LASSO and kernel ridge regression both performed exactly as well CFR-Net when trained to imitate it; similarly, none of the CART and honest trees trained to imitate CFR-Net grew beyond depth 3.

-In summary, while our approach proved less useful for the Jobs dataset, where simple models already perform as well as (or better than) more expressive models, our results on the IHDP dataset clearly demonstrate the potential for our approach to substantially improve the performance of interpretable learning algorithms used to predict ITEs.
+In summary, our results clearly demonstrate the potential for our approach to substantially improve the performance of interpretable learning algorithms used to predict ITEs.